 Workers’ Compensation Attorneys

-Workers’ compensation helps provide financial assistance to employees that had lost some if not all of their wages and earning potential due to an injury or illness contracted at their place of work.
+Workers’ compensation helps provide financial assistance to employees that have lost some if not all of their wages and earning potential due to an injury or illness contracted at their place of work.

 - Logging workers